adamkarvonen/SAE_Bench_Template/README.md

 - Ensuring the code meets some minimum bar (isn't missing anything, isn't abysmally slow etc).
 - Ensuring we have example output to validate against.

 In `template.ipynb`, we show the structure that we would like to see in the results dictionary which an eval should return.
 This results dictionary can be loaded in to `graph_sae_results.ipynb`, to create a wide variety of plots.
+We also already have the basic `L0 / Loss Recovered` metrics for every SAE, as specified in `template.ipynb`.

 For the purpose of validating evaluation outputs, we have `compare_run_results.ipynb`.
 Using this, you can run the same eval twice with the same input, and verify within a tolerance that it returns the same outputs.
 If the eval is fully deterministic, the results should be identical.